fds-napolitain/m2-projet-ar/README.md

 ### Quantification at our service

 What happens when we play?
 Can we play perfectly in tune?
-The answer is no, there will always be an error-related inaccuracy human.
+The answer is no, there will always be an accuracy human-related error.
 If we want to play at a time $t = 1s$, chances are that we play for example at $t = 0.98s$ or $t = 1.02s$.
 For not reduce the problem but eliminate it, we propose to introduce the quantification.
 That is to say that the player chooses an interval of